exloseur3d/nier-theme/README.md

 ## 0.1.07
 date 14/07/2024
-- small color fix
+- small color fix.
 - new snippet, to remouve side decoration and one to change text color in the [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab).

 ## 0.1.08
 date 21/07/2024
-- new colaps icon
+- new colaps icon.
 - is now possible to aligne image on the left, right and midle by adding |right or |left or |midle when adding a image.
-- margin fix
+- margin fix.
-- toolbar plugin option menu, color fix
+- toolbar plugin option menu, color fix.

+## 0.1.09
+date 03/08/2024
+- fix inline field color for the plugin Dataview.